 Filter Flow Characteristics

 Each filter manufacturer will provide the flow characteristics of their filters.

-The flow characteristic of a given compressed air filter may change, depending on the Micron rating of the element inside it even though the housing and the port size of that air filter remains the same.
+The flow characteristic of a given compressed air filter may change, depending on the Micron rating of the element inside it even though the housing and the port size of that air filter remain the same.

-For example, a 1/2″ NPT filter housing can have a variety of flow capacities depending on what size of filter element is installed inside.
+For example, a 1/2″ NPT filter housing can have a variety of flow capacities depending on what size of the filter element is installed inside.